Rahulloriya/RFM-Analysis-Customer-Segmentation-project-/README.md

 - **Python**: For Data Quality Assessment, Data Cleaning, and Exploratory Data Analysis using libraries like pandas, matplotlib, and seaborn.
 - **Jupyter Notebooks**: For documenting the analysis process and creating visualizations.
 - **Excel**: For minor analysis and broad view to make decisions.
-- **PowerBI**: For creating the Pricing Insight Dashboard to visualize analysis.
+- **Tableau**: For creating the Pricing Insight Dashboard to visualize analysis.